trytomakeyouprivate/secureblue/README.md

 ## Why

-Fedora is one of the few distributions that ships with selinux and associated tooling built-in and enabled by default.
+Fedora is one of the few distributions that ships with SELinux and associated tooling built-in and enabled by default.
 This makes it advantageous as a starting point for building a hardened system.
 However, out of the box it's lacking hardening in numerous other areas.
 This project's goal is to improve on that significantly.

 For more info on uBlue and BlueBuild, check out the [uBlue homepage](https://universal-blue.org/) and the [BlueBuild homepage](https://blue-build.org/).

 ## Customization

 If you want to add your own customizations on top of secureblue, you are advised strongly against forking.
 Instead, create a repo for your own image by using the [BlueBuild template](https://github.com/blue-build/template), then change your `base-image` to a secureblue image.
 This will allow you to apply your customizations to secureblue in a concise and maintainable way, without the need to constantly sync with upstream.

+Secureblue includes many configurations, if you want/need to change them, look at the FAQ for the correct way.

 ## FAQ